Florida's 20th congressional district

 Florida's 20th congressional district is a U.S. congressional district in Southeast Florida.
 It is currently held by Democrat Sheila Cherfilus-McCormick, who was elected in a January 2022 special election, following the death of Alcee Hastings on April 6, 2021.
-With a Cook Partisan Voting Index (CPVI) rating of D+25, it is one of the most Democratic districts in Florida.
+With a Cook Partisan Voting Index (CPVI) rating of D+22, it is the most Democratic district in Florida.